RBornat/jape/distrib/CommonBuildResources/Linux/README_INSTALL.md

     Now `installJape.sh` will run when you double-click it (and so will `runJape.sh` when it's installed).

+    ### Just one more thing

-  **Just one more thing**: when it runs Jape, it puts a Jape icon in the task bar (left or bottom of the screen) -- right-click it and add it to your favourites, so you can click it to run Jape whenever you want to.
+    *  When Jape runs, it puts a Jape icon in the task bar (left or bottom of the screen) -- right-click the icon and add it to your favourites, so you can click it to run Jape whenever you want to.

 ## 2. If you are happy to use the command line (and why wouldn't you be?)

 * open a terminal window;
-* change (`cd`) to the directory where you unpacked the installer;
+* change (`cd`) to the directory where you unpacked the .tgz file;
-* `./installJape.sh` will install Jape.
+* `LinuxJape/installJape.sh` will install Jape.

-and then to run Jape, of course, `./runJape.sh`
+and then to run Jape: `LinuxJape/runJape.sh&`

 ## 3. If you find a better way of running installJape.sh on your Linux